What do you take on for the ride?! essential stuff or waste of weight?!

 You can check the representation of the light luggage on lighterpack here.

-3. “Bike packing” luggage – for rides that take more then 2 days
+3. “Bike packing” luggage – for rides that take more than 2 days

-This baggage can be more complicated and certainly harder, but it should not be discouraging.
-It depends a lot on how you evaluate yourself – whether you are colder or not, whether you eat a lot or not, etc. And that’s because you don’t want to take with you things you won’t use, excluding tools, or first aid kits.
+This baggage can be more complicated and certainly heavier, but it should not be discouraging.
+It depends a lot on how you evaluate yourself – whether you feel colder or not, whether you eat a lot or not, etc. And that’s because you don’t want to take with you things you won’t use, excluding tools, or first aid kits.
 During the multi-day tours, surprises can appear on the route, from bad weather to dead ends on the route and you have to make a U-turn or get stuck there.
 These are reasons why luggage gets bigger, with more food, spare clothes and extra equipment.
 The luggage must contain food for two meals (evening and morning) as well as snacks during the day, if you know that the route does not go near “civilization”.
-If you go down to the cottage or a mountains hut in the evening, you can lose food because you will eat there.
+If you go down to the cottage or a mountain hut in the evening, you can lose food because you will eat there.
 But if the route is only on top, on ridges, then the self-assessment we were talking about matters a lot.
 As for the food, in the evening you can be satisfied with “gas station” type sandwiches that withstand a day of heat or you can add comfort if you have small burner and some quick cooking food.
 But keep in mind that luggage can be shared between members of the ride.
-The burner can stay with someone, the gas can with someone else, and the dishes with the third riding buddy.
+The burner can be stored in someone’s backpack, the gas container can be carried by someone else, and the dishes can be carried by the third riding buddy.

 Also, if there is an epic trip and you are going to wild camp, you should have more specific equipment like bivouac bag (in addition to sleeping bag), air mattress or tarp under which 3 people can sleep.
-Survival foil is very effective, put under the mattress, and do not weighed much.
+The survival foil is very effective, put under the mattress, and does not weigh much.
 In addition, it is very useful in case of an accident.
-For a warm sleep don’t forget that the surviving foil must be put with he silver part towards you’re body.
+For a warm sleep don’t forget that the surviving foil must be put with the silver part towards your body.